 I don't know anything about this house other than what it looks like, where it's located, and what condition it was in when I visited it, along with Troy and Jennifer, in mid-2002.
 It's clearly an old farmhouse, judging by the land and the wide assortment of outbuildings nearby.
 The red brick barn with arched doorways is particularly unusual.

 Inside the house is all towering ceilings and plaster crumbling away from brick.
 The floors are wood.
 Seemingly every corner is decorated with ornate floorboards and other such country-hearth touches.
-A lot of stuff has been removed; the fireplaces are little more than caved-in holes low in the wall, probably bricked over by the last occupants.
+A lot of stuff has been removed; the fireplaces are little more than caved-in holes low in the wall, probably bricked over by later occupants.

 The stairs, pictured below, are rickety in the extreme and completely lack a railing to keep you from tumbling back down through the stairwell, even once you've reached the saggy second-floor landing.
 We kept our feet at the edges of the second-story rooms because it felt so unreliable.